Yuhan-Fei/SMRTnet/README.md

 ```

-Inference data format
+### Format of input RNA target

 The length of RNA should >31nt, and the sequence length should equal to the structure length.
-Data are split by tab
+Data are split by tab and ignore the first header row.

 | RNA  | Sequence | Structure |
 |-----------------|-------------|-------------|